ethereum/ethereum-org-website/src/content/contributing/translation-program/faq/index.md

 - If you feel less confident to do so, leave the term untranslated.
 Sometimes, English terms are more than adequate in delivering accurate definitions.

 We recommend you leave names of brands, companies, and personnel untranslated as a translation might cause unnecessary confusion and SEO difficulties.

+## How does the review process work? {#review-process}

+To ensure a certain level of quality and consistency in our translations, we work with [Acolad](https://www.acolad.com/) as our language service provider.

+Acolad is one of the largest language service providers in the world, working with 20,000 professional linguists.
+This means that they can provide professional reviewers for every language and type of content we need.

+The review process is fairly straightforward - once a certain [content bucket](/contributing/translation-program/content-buckets) is 100% translated, we order a review for this specific bucket.

+The review process takes place directly in Crowdin, and once it is complete, we add the translated content to the website.

 ## How do I add content in my language? {#adding-foreign-language-content}